-With increase in awareness, the career opportunities for adults with special need adults have also seen an upward trend.
-More companies now welcome special need adults to be a part of their organization not as a charity measure but because they are valuable.
-Renowned companies that offer inclusive employment opportunity to special need people are Microsoft, SAP, Willers Towers Watson, Walgreens etc.
+With increase in awareness and sensitivity, the career opportunities for adults with special needs has also seen an upward trend.
+More companies now welcome special need adults to be a part of their organization, not as a charity measure but because they are valuable.
+Renowned companies that offer inclusive employment opportunity to special needs people are Microsoft, SAP, Willers Towers Watson, Walgreens etc.

 Aditi Verma (Down syndrome) is also an inspiration.
 The young entrepreneur is successfully running her own restaurant in Mumbai.